rjray/advent-2020-clojure/src/advent_of_code/README.md

 For part 1, I converted the sides of the tiles to integer numbers and used those in sets to determine how many of the edges appeared only once.
 The four tiles that would have two singles out of their four sides were the corners.
 Order didn't matter, so no problem.

 But for part 2, it was necessary to actually assemble the map correctly, and search for "monsters" in one of the eight possible orientations of the final map.
 This is where I basically ate shit.
 Holding on to the numerical representation of sides, I ended up struggling with several aspects of the solution.
 When I was finally able to assemble the tiles in the proper order, I was unable to get the orientation of each individual tile correct.
 Why?
 Because I had misinterpreted the way to represent each orientation in terms of the numerical values of the sides.
 I finally wrote some additional code that took the known eight side-values (each of four sides forwards and backwards) and each of the eight orientations, and spit out the 4-tuple that I needed for each orientation.
-After that, I was able to getthe correct answer for the test data.
+After that, I was able to get the correct answer for the test data.
 However, I botched the first submission of the part 2 answer because of a stringification bug that hadn't manifested in the test data.

 I might be able to improve this code, but I have no desire to look at it again any time soon.